catenate/pnblic/README.md

 Notabene is a distributed, keyword-indexed notebook tool.
 The rc script
 `nb` collects lines which start with `nb ` from each file in the current
-directory, and sorts these into the file nbindexes.
-If given a
+directory, and sorts these into the file `nbindex`.
+If given a parameter,
-parameter, it searches these index lines for the parameter.
+it searches these index lines for the parameter.